Using Postal Addresses In Your Emails

 Let’s start with the legalese.
 The CAN-SPAM Act requires that a valid physical postal address appear in your emails.
 If you omit it, you run the risk of being fined up to $40,654 per violation.

 Yes, CAN-SPAM is a U.S. law, not a global one.
 And you may not be in the U.S. However, if you’re working with an email service provider that operates in the U.S., they’re going to require you to abide by it in order to work with them.

 Besides, CAN-SPAM isn’t the only (or even the most important) reason to include your address.

-The online world gives one a sense of anonymity — you can do a great deal on the Internet without identifying yourself to anyone.
-There’s safety in that anonymity, which Phyllis alludes to above.
+The online world gives one a sense of anonymity — you can do a great deal on the Internet without identifying yourself to anyone, and there’s safety in that anonymity.

 But how do you trust someone who you know only by something as anonymous as an email address and (perhaps) a website URL?
 You can’t force them to reply to an email, and if that’s your only way of contacting them when you have a problem or question, you’re stuck.
 Would you be willing to take that risk as a consumer?

 Many people wouldn’t.
 They want to know there’s a real person available, that they can hold accountable.
-Your subscribers may not contact you by post… but the knowledge that they can reassures them.
+Your subscribers may not contact you, but the knowledge that they can reassures them.

 For that reason (as well as the legal stuff), you really do need to include a postal address.

 But it doesn’t have to be your home address!